Simone Ghidotti: Loan to Pergolettese

-On 19 July 2019, Ghidotti was loaned to newly promoted Serie C club Pergolettese on a season-long loan deal.
-Five weeks later, on 25 August, he made his professional debut in Serie C in a 2–0 away defeat against Como.
-On 22 September he kept his first clean sheet for the club in a 0–0 away draw against Novara.
-One week later, on 29 September, he kept his second clean sheet for Pergolettese, another 0–0 away draw, against Pro Vercelli.
-Ghidotti ended his season-long loan to Pergolettese with 23 appearances, 30 goals conceded and 6 clean sheets, and he also helps the club to avoid relegation in Serie D with a 3–3 draw on aggregate against Pianese in the play-out.
+On 19 July 2019, Ghidotti was loaned to newly- promoted Serie C club Pergolettese on a season-long loan deal.
+Five weeks later, on 25 August, he made his professional debut in Serie C, in a 2–0 away defeat against Como.
+On 22 September, he kept his first clean sheet for the club in a 0–0 away draw against Novara.
+One week later, on 29 September, he kept his second clean sheet for Pergolettese, in a 0–0 away draw with Pro Vercelli.
+Ghidotti ended his first loan spell with 23 appearances, 30 goals conceded, and 6 clean sheets, successfully helping the club avoid relegation to Serie D, with a 3–3 draw (on aggregate) against Pianese in the play-out.

 On 22 September 2020, the loan was extended for another season.
 Ghidotti made his seasonal debut five days later, on 27 September in a 3–3 away draw against Lucchese.
-On 18 October he kept his first clean sheet for the club in a 1–0 home win over Pro Sesto, and four days later, on 22 October, his second consecutive clean sheet in a 0–0 away draw against Como.
+On 18 October, he kept his first clean sheet for the club, in a 1–0 home win over Pro Sesto, and four days later, on 22 October, his second consecutive clean sheet in a 0–0 away draw with Como.
 Ghidotti became Pergolettese's first-choice goalkeeper early in the season.
-He kept his third clean sheet in December in a 2–0 home win over Novara.
-On 11 April 2021, Ghidotti was sent-off with a red card in the 93rd minute of a 1–0 home defeat against Piacenza.
+He kept his third clean sheet in December, in a 2–0 home win over Novara.
+On 11 April 2021, Ghidotti was given a straight red card in the 93rd minute of a 1–0 home defeat against Piacenza.
 Ghidotti ended his second season at Pergolettese with 35 appearances, 44 goals conceded and 11 clean sheets.